Rustam4ib/opencv-game-webcam/README.md

 1. **Haar Cascades**: Used for face detection.
 Haar cascades are a machine learning-based approach where a cascade function is trained from lots of positive and negative images.
 2. **Facial Landmarks**: Used for detecting specific points on the face, such as the nose.
 The `shape_predictor_68_face_landmarks.dat` file contains a pre-trained model for detecting 68 facial landmarks.

+Additionally, the project includes a simple face predictor using a Haar cascade classifier.

 ## Prerequisites

 Installing OpenCV and other dependencies may take up to 15 minutes.
 Use the following commands to install the necessary packages: